Skip to Main Content

 Crook, Elizabeth (1959- )

-Crook's 2007 novel of historical fiction, The Night Journal is set in Las Vegas, New Mexico and the Pecos pueblo.
+Crook's 2007 novel of historical fiction set primarily in Texas and New Mexico, The Night Journal is set in Las Vegas, New Mexico and the Pecos pueblo.
 The Night Journal won a Willa award and a Spur award.
+Author website.

-Evans, a former cowboy, is a painter and author who grew up in Lea County and lives in Albuquerque.
-He writes novels and nonfiction about the West, often set in northeastern New Mexico.
-His novels The Rounders and the Hi-Lo Country have been made into films.
-Evans' had two novels on 2012's 100 Best Books in NM: The Rounders and Bluefeather Fellini.
+Evans, a former cowboy, is a painter and author who grew up in Lea County and lived in Albuquerque.
+He wrote novels and nonfiction about the West, often set in northeastern New Mexico.
+His novels The Rounders and the Hi-Lo Country were made into films.
+Evans' novels, The Rounders and Bluefeather Fellini, were named to 2012's 100 Best Books in New Mexico.

 Profile Photo